Easy Strawberry Pretzel Pie

 • 1 cup heavy whipping cream

-• 1 (9-inch) pretzel crust, pretzel crust recipe; use it baked or frozen for this strawberry pie
+• 1 9-inch homemade pretzel crust, either baked or frozen

 Instructions

-• To a mixing bowl, add 1 to 2 tablespoons of the reserved strawberry mixture to the remaining strawberry halves and any fruits you plan to decorate the top of the pie with.
+• Add 1-2 tablespoons of the reserved strawberry mixture to the remaining strawberry halves and any other fruits for garnish.
 Stir to coat and immediately cover and refrigerate.
-Do not coat edible flowers, edible leaves, or food-grade rose petals; you are only coating the fruits.
+(Do not coat edible flowers, edible leaves, or food-grade rose petals.)

-• Remove the mixing bowl from your freezer.
-Using the whip attachment or a hand mixer, whip 1 cup of heavy cream until stiff peaks form.
+• Remove the mixing bowl from your freezer and pour the whipping cream into it.
+Use a mixer to whip the cream until stiff peaks form.

-• Remove the strawberry mixture from the refrigerator.
-Using a rubber spatula once again, fold the freshly whipped cream into the strawberry filling.
-The mixture must remain light and airy, so be sure NOT to over mix.
-It will likely still be streaky.
-This is okay.
+• Remove the strawberry mixture from the refrigerator and use a spatula to fold the whipped cream into the strawberry filling.
+The mixture must remain light and airy, so be sure not to over mix.
+It will likely still be streaky; this is okay.

-• Decorate the top of the pie with the fruits, any edible flowers, food-grade rose petals, edible leaves such as mint or fennel fronds, and a few pretzels.
-Serve and enjoy!
+• Decorate the top of the pie with the coated fruits, edible flowers, food-grade rose petals, edible leaves such as mint or fennel fronds, and a few pretzels.
+Slice, serve, and enjoy!

 Notes